chicken-nugget1104/notepadalt/README.md

 # notepad alternative
 A alternative to notepad.
 Full name: Notepad Alternative (im lazy. i know.)
+This is FREE and OPEN SOURCE!
+If you had to PAY MONEY then you have been scammed!
+This project is also ONLY available on github!

 # SUPPORTED FILE TYPES
 We support: